mdsmus/aristoxenus/docs/score.rst

 The attributes :attr:`Score.title` and :attr:`Score.composer` are
-copied from reference records to allow easy and quick access to this information (useful when generation data for notation programs).
+copied from reference records to allow easy and quick access to this information (useful when generating data for notation programs).

 .. attribute:: Score.filename

-name of the original humdrum file
+Name of the original humdrum file.
+Useful to generate files with the same name but different extension.

-.. attribute:: Score.spine_number

-the number of original spines

 .. attribute:: Score.spine_types

-list of strings with the original types of spines (for instance, ``["kern", "dynam"]``).
+List of strings with the original types of spines (for instance, ``["kern", "dynam"]``).

+.. autofunction:: score.make_notes

 The Note class